AdaGold/react-chatlog/project-docs/wave-02.md

 ## Styling

 Note the rule set in `ChatLog.css` and consider how to apply it to the `ChatLog` component.
 Remember, applying the provided styles is not one of the main learning goals for this project.

+## Tests

+The tests for this component assume that the component is named `ChatLog` and takes one prop named `entries` (which is an array).